cloudsoft.io

 • brooklyn.tosca.artifacts.Implementation.NoOp: indicates that the step should do nothing; although the TOSCA spec allows operations with no implementation, that can frequently be a sign of an error as use cases for no-op operations are rare; it is advised that operations should always give an implementation, and those operations which are intended to be no-op should declare this implementation artifact; in this implementation of TOSCA an error is thrown if an operation is provided without an implementation; the main use cases for this artifact are where a parent behaviour wants to be suppressed, or where an artifact is needed in conjunction with inputs which reference a get_attribute to indicate that a step should block on an attribute being available

 • tosca.artifacts.Implementation.AnsiblePlaybook: ansible playbooks of type *.yaml are invoked via SSH on a pre-existing BYON ansible machine targeting the node that declared it.
 The ansible machine is expected to be configured in tosca.ansible.default.location setting which requires the public SSH key data of the ansible machine set in publicKeyData property, along with hosts and user.
-Ansible machine is expected to have ansible-playbook installed with default access permissions as well as sort and uniq.
+(If many nodes will be connecting the ansible location, you might also want to set either sshCacheExpiryDuration: 10s or brooklyn.ssh.config.close: true to prevent SSHD from throttling open sessions.)
+The Ansible machine is expected to have ansible-playbook installed with default access permissions as well as sort and uniq.
 The artifact declaration accepts boolean become property which is used as --become argument for ansible-playbook if set to true, extra_vars property of string type as --extra-vars argument and additional_arguments as a list of strings property for other arguments.

 Note: